AutoResearch/sweetbean/docs/index.md

 Despite these benefits, the process of designing and implementing online experiments remains time-consuming and error-prone.
-Existing tools like [jsPsych](https://www.jspsych.org/latest/) have made strides in simplifying this process, but there's still a need for a more intuitive solution, in particular for researchers who don't have a background in programming in Java Script.
+Existing tools like [jsPsych](https://www.jspsych.org/latest/) have made strides in simplifying this process, but there's still a need for a more intuitive solution, in particular for researchers who don't have a background in programming in JavaScript.
 We address this need with SweetBean.

 - Declarative language in Python: easily specify the structure and flow of experiments, even with minimal programming experience.
 - Synthetic participant support: Integrate [large-language models as synthetic participants](https://www.sciencedirect.com/science/article/pii/S1364661323000980) for pilot studies, generating synthetic data